5 Tips for Matching Drywall Texture

-Tip 1 - Use the exact consistency of drywall mud as the original texture.
+Tip 1 - Use the same consistency of drywall mud as the original texture.

-In our experience with matching many types of drywall texture in many different circumstances, we at Drywall 101 feel that this is the most important factor to consider when matching drywall texture.
-The consistency of mud used is so important to the final texture pattern that it can either make or break you when trying to match an existing drywall texture.
+In our experience with matching many types of drywall texture in many different circumstances, we at Drywall 101 feel that if you have done everything else, this is the most important factor to consider when matching drywall texture.
+The viscosity of mud used is so important to the final texture pattern that it can either make or break your patch.
 Even if you take care to follow tips two through five above but the consistency of mud used is too thick or thin, it will be obvious in your texture.

 It is difficult to match exactly the consistency of the existing drywall texture because it basically comes down to an educated guess.
 The only way to get good at matching mud consistency is through experience.
 Only by mixing many different types of texture mud and applying different texture styles is a tradesman able to get experience.
-Experience will enable you to look at a type of texture and closely guess what the original consistency was.
+Experience will enable you to look at a type of texture and closely guess how thin or thick the mud was originally.

 If you have little or no experience matching drywall texture take your time when it comes to this step.
 Apply texture to a small region and examine it carefully.
 As you do so, try to imagine what it will look like when the texture dries.
 Let it set for a few minutes, while not allowing it to dry out completely because textures can look different as they dry.
 If you think your texture is not matching perfectly, remove the texture you just applied, add a little water and try again.
 Only when you are convinced that you have the exact consistency needed, go ahead and texture the entire patch.